 I am the healthy mumma...

-Of two funny little boys - one preschooler and one pre-walker.
+to three little people (6, 3, and 1).
 I am confident to say that I am now very well versed in trucks, farming machinery, aviation and space - happy to inform you on these hot topics any time, just ask.

 I am also...

-An osteopathic manual practitioner (what's that?) and an athletic therapist - all to say that I know a thing or two about the human body, movement and performance.
+An osteopathic manual practitioner (what's is this?) and an athletic therapist - all to say that I know a thing or two about the human body, movement and performance.
 I am recently back from maternity leave and happy to see local mummas, you can get in touch any time!